Vals – Geraer Hütte

 Tuxerjochhaus – Friesenberghaus

-From the Tuxerjochhaus take trail 326 downhill to the Lärmstange mountain, before heading in a southeasterly direction to the Spannagelhaus (2,531 metres) and on to the Friesenbergscharte (2,911 metres).
-Here, at the highest point of the Peter Habeler Route, hikers can enjoy fantastic views of the surrounding mountains.
+From the Tuxerjochhaus, take trail 326 downhill to the Lärmstange mountain, before heading in a southeasterly direction to the Spannagelhaus (2,531 metres) and on to the Friesenbergscharte (2,911 metres).
+Here, at the highest point of the Peter Habeler Hike, hikers can enjoy fantastic views of the surrounding mountains.
 The trail then winds its way down via several swichbacks to the Friesenberghaus (2,498 metres).

 Friesenberghaus – Olpererhütte

-From the Friesenberghaus head downhill past the Friesenbergsee lake and then back uphill via a series of steep switchback corners.
-The trail then joins the well-known Berlin High Trail (526) for a section before taking hikers to the Olpererhütte (2,389 metres).
+From the Friesenberghaus, head downhill past the Friesenbergsee lake and then back uphill via a series of steep switchback corners.
+The trail then joins the well-known Berlin High Trail (trail number 526) for a section before taking hikers to the Olpererhütte (2,389 metres).

 Stage 5: Olpererhütte – Pfitscherjochhaus

-From the Olpererhütte (2,389 metres) follow trail (502) towards the Unterschrammachkar ridge (2,280 metres).
-After a short ascent in the shadow of the Ameiskopf mountain (2,400 metres) a trail (528) takes hikers to the Kastenschneid and below the Stamplkee glacier to the Pfitscherjochhaus (2,276 metres).
+From the Olpererhütte (2,389 metres) follow trail 502 towards the Unterschrammachkar ridge (2,280 metres).
+After a short ascent in the shadow of the Ameiskopf mountain (2,400 metres) trail 528 takes hikers to the Kastenschneid and below the Stamplkees glacier all the way to the Pfitscherjochhaus (2,276 metres).

 Pfitscherjochhaus – Landshuter Europa-Hütte